 The rail has stops at Terminals 3 and 4, stations at 24th and 44th streets in Phoenix, and a parking garage if you want to park and ride to the airport.
 I usually prefer the bus service to the airport that terminates at the 24th Street Sky Train station.

-Ride-share options and traditional taxi services are available throughout the area.
+Ride-share options and traditional taxi services are available at the airport 24/7 with designated curbside pickup areas.
 If you are a cyclist, you will find it easy to get to and from Sky Harbor, with the 44th Street station.
-I was pleasantly surprised to see that the station is equipped with bike racks to keep bikes secure while traveling.
+I was pleasantly surprised to see that the station is equipped with bike racks to keep bikes secure while you travel.

 There are plenty of parking options outside Terminals 3 and 4, with flexible reservations and touchless parking.
 Premium and valet parking services are also available, allowing you to park as close to the terminal as possible.
 Add-ons such as car washing and detailing are also available for an additional fee.